 Saving and Investing

 Emergencies happen.
-To protect yourself from financial disaster in the case of a crisis, aim to have at least 6-months of income readily available.
-Although having so much money in low-interest accounts can feel like a missed opportunity, you’ll breathe a sigh of relief if you need it quickly.
+To protect yourself from financial disaster in the case of a crisis, aim to have at least six months of income readily available.
+Although having so much money in low-interest accounts can feel like a missed opportunity, you’ll breathe a sigh of relief if you need it quickly. **Online banks pay higher interest rates on savings accounts than traditional banks.

 Figure out how long it will take your investments to double.
 This isn’t as hard to do as you’d think.
 It’s called “the rule of 72.”
 Take 72 and divide it by the interest percentage you’re earning (say 10% for easy math).
 In this example, your investment will take 7.2 years to double.
 If you’re earning 5% interest, your investment will take 14.4 years to double.
 Ideally, you should shoot for your investments to double every ten years.